 During the last week the students travelled more than 200,000 virtual miles via Skype.
 They were able to share insights with their peers around the world.
 This way they were able to learn about global issues directly from students living in those countries.

 At the end of the project some experts shared their expertise and stories with the participating teachers and students.
 Céline Cousteau (granddaughter of Jacques-Yves) was the first one to present during a webcast.
 She talked about Indeginous people in Brazil and how they live together with nature.
 Richard E. Hyman was part of the diving crew of Cousteau.
 He talked about the frogmen's lives.
 Tony Parkin talked about why sparrows are disappearing and dr Languell - star of Discovery Channel's Planet Earth series - shared how we can make the world sustainable.

-The project was covered by media in 19 countries: Austria, Bangladesh, Belgium, Bulgaria, Canada, Egypt Germany, India, Macedonia, Peru, Poland, Portugal, Romania, South Africa, Spain, Sweden, Tunisia, USA; including national television stations covered the project.
+The project was covered by media in more than 40 countries: Austria, Bangladesh, Belgium, Bulgaria, Canada, Egypt, Germany, India, Indonesia, Macedonia, Peru, Poland, Portugal, Romania, South Africa, Spain, Sweden, Tunisia, USA; including national television stations covered the project.
 The project was presented to senators and prime ministers.
 Dr. Anne Dolan will spend a chapter on this project in her forthcoming book.
 Koen Timmers wrote about the project in the new book "Education in 2030", Routledge.

 Tony Parkin's introduced a challenge during his webcast: "where have all the sparrows gone?".
 The participants had to find out for what reasons sparrows are disappearing in their country.
 Mac Raminder's students won the challenge.
 Take a look at the students' work.

 All participating teachers and students were offered a certificate.
 Some schools did even graduation parties like Ukraine, Romania, India and Egypt.